wizardishungry/jonwillia.ms/_posts/2013-05-20-making-sure-all-your-test-classes-are-loaded-by-your-test-suite.md

 layout: post
 title: "Making Sure All Your Test Classes Are Loaded by Your Test Suite"
 description: "Strace to validate that all test classes and fixtures are loaded (test suite coverage)"
-category: webdev
+category: Programming
-tags: [strace, php, testing, phpunit, bash]
+tags: [strace, php, testing, PHPUnit]
 ---
 {% include JB/setup %}

 We were having an issue with developers ommiting or removing tests from our test harness.
 So I kluged together a PHP/Bash monotrosity that prints a list of files not loaded during the execution of the test harness as determined by [strace](http://en.wikipedia.org/wiki/Strace)'s log of file access.
 Although this is a little coarse, it does provide a list of outdated fixtures, new unadded tests and defunct tests to be removed/fixed.
-You probably want to tee this into a logfile.
+You probably want to `tee` this into a logfile.

 ```php
 <?php